GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 Quite a bit!
 Custom Tabs give you fine grained control over a lot of the browser chrome and user experience.
 Within your app, you launch a Custom Tab via an [Intent](7).
 When this Intent is called, you can add a number of attributes to the [CustomTabIntent](8) to get the exact experience you want.
-This includes
+Some of the customizations that you are able to add are listed below.

 Custom entrance and exit animations to match the rest of your app